Going the extra mile to get vaxed

 Discussions with whānau often indicate other serious welfare needs, which the NRHCC has been helping its provider partners manage where possible.
 This has included many basic welfare needs like assistance with food and essential household items, as well as help with energy, petrol and telecommunications costs.

-To support these requests, alongside the other DHB foundations in Auckland, we have partnered with a range of large corporates to ensure many of these basic needs can be met, and the NRHCC has been working with providers to ensure this support can be delivered as part of its vaccination manaakitanga.
+To support these requests, we have partnered with a range of large corporates to ensure many of these basic needs can be met, and the NRHCC has been working with providers to ensure this support can be delivered as part of its vaccination manaakitanga.

 Thank you to these businesses; Countdown, The Warehouse, Z Energy and Vodafone for generously donating ‘gift in kind’ vouchers to support the vaccination roll-out and help keep all our communities safe.